-The Board of Directors currently consists of nine members, and our amended and restated certificate of incorporation provides that the entire Board of Directors will stand for election annually for one-year terms.
+The Board of Directors currently consists of eight members, and the Current Certificate provides that the entire Board of Directors will stand for election annually for one-year terms.
 Each director holds office until that director's successor is duly elected and qualified.
-Our amended and restated bylaws permit the Board of Directors to establish by resolution the authorized number of directors, and nine directors are currently authorized.
+Our Current Bylaws permit the Board of Directors to establish by resolution the authorized number of directors, and eight directors are currently authorized.